-Educators will complete the following daily checklists to assist and record inspections of the physical environment where foreseeable risks may be evident and cause harm or injury to a child: Including opening and closing checklists, Indoor safety checklist, outdoor safety checklists.
+Educators will complete daily checklists to assist and record inspections of the physical environment where foreseeable risks may be evident and cause harm or injury to a child.

 Any findings that require attention will be either dealt with immediately or submitted into the maintenance book depending on priority.

-[Primary policies - Code of Conduct; Supervision; Sleep and Rest; Nappy Change and Toileting; Health and Safety; Safe Use of Digital Technologies and Online Environments; Staffing Arrangement, Supervision]
+[Primary policies - Code of Conduct; Supervision; Sleep and Rest; Nappy Change and Toileting; Health and Safety; Safe Use of Digital Technologies and Online Environments; Staffing Arrangement; Supervision]